osresearch/jumphost/README.md

 * https://smallstep.com/blog/use-ssh-certificates/
 * https://www.vaultproject.io/docs/secrets/ssh/signed-ssh-certificates

+Every user logs into the jump host as user `jump`.
+Passwords are not allowed.
+Interactive sessions are not allowed.
+Only proxy commands via the `ssh -J jump@jumphost user@other-host` are allowed.

-The jumphost has a public key of the CA that will sign acceptable user keys.
+The jumphost has a public key of the user CA that will sign acceptable user keys.
+This CA is fixed at image build time; to change the CA requires rebuilding the jump host system image.
+The login attempts are sent via syslog to the network logging host.

-The jumphost's host key is also signed by the same CA, so that users connecting can ensure that they trust it.
+The jumphost's host key is also signed by a host CA, so that users connecting can ensure that they trust it without having to TOFU (Trust On First Use) the key.